doremifasollasi/Home_workshop_python_libraries/README.md

 _time_ is access and conversions https://docs.python.org/3/library/time.html?highlight=time#module-time

-_pygame_ is a free and open-source cross-platform library for the development of multimedia applications like video games using Python.
+_pygame_ is a free and open-source cross-platform library for the development of multimedia applications like video games using Python.https://pypi.org/project/pygame/

+_flask_ is a micro web framework written in Python.
+It is classified as a microframework because it does not require particular tools or libraries.
+Flask depends on the Jinja template engine and the Werkzeug WSGI toolkit https://flask.palletsprojects.com/en/1.0.x/quickstart/#quickstart